aperezdc/perezdecastro.org/2016/ljndi-snabbwall-sidekick.markdown

 The implementation of `NDPI_PROTOCOL_BITMASK` in C uses a bunch of macros to operate on a `struct` which wraps an array of integers, and they do not lend themselves to be easily wrapped using the FFI extension.
 Because of that, I decided to [reimplement it in pure Lua](https://github.com/aperezdc/ljndpi/blob/master/ndpi/protocol_bitmask.lua).
 The size of the array of integers in the bitmask `struct` and their bit width may vary across different nDPI versions.
 In preparation for future changes —which should not happen often—, the type is defined using the values of the `NDPI_NUM_BITS` and `NDPI_BITS` constants: copying their values from the nDPI headers is the only change needed.

-As a bonus, I have thrown in support for calls to all methods except `:is_set()`.
+As a bonus, I have thrown in support for chaining calls to all methods except `:is_set()`.
 This is super convenient:

 ```lua
 local bits = ndpi.protocol_bitmask()